peaclab/Prodigy/README.md

 |  0 |              4 |       66 |             0 |

-By looking at the above data structures, we can interpret the data as following: job_id 66 run on 4 compute nodes and all compute nodes were healthy.
+By looking at the above data structures, we can interpret the data as follows: job_id 66 run on 4 compute nodes and all compute nodes were healthy.